-This bill proposes significant changes to the governance of the Public Service Commission in West Virginia by transitioning the selection of its commissioners from gubernatorial appointments to direct elections by the public.
-Starting in 2026, three commissioners will be elected to serve four-year terms, and their positions will be included on the ballot during general elections.
-The bill also outlines the procedure for filling any vacancies that may arise in the office of commissioner, ensuring that the Governor will appoint a replacement for the unexpired term.
+This bill proposes significant changes to the governance of the Public Service Commission (PSC) in West Virginia by transitioning the selection of its commissioners from gubernatorial appointments to direct elections.
+Starting in 2026, three commissioners will be elected every four years, as specified in the amendments to section 3-1-16 of the Code of West Virginia.
+The bill also mandates that the commissioners be included on the ballot during elections, ensuring that voters have a direct say in their selection.
+Additionally, it establishes a procedure for filling any vacancies that may arise in the office of commissioner, which will be the responsibility of the Governor to appoint someone to serve the unexpired term.

 Statutes affected: Introduced Version: 3-1-16, 3-5-13a, 3-10-3, 21-4-3